 Undoubtedly you have seen or heard details in relation to the Coronavirus Job Retention Scheme that is available to UK business to support employers.
 Under this scheme all UK employers will be able to access support from the Government to continue paying part of their employees salary for those employees that would otherwise have been laid off or made redundant during this crisis.
-Once opened this scheme will be backdated to commence on 1 March and will initially run for 3 months.
+This scheme commenced on 1 March and will initially run for 4 months in its current format.
+The chancellor has announced an extension to 31 October but there will be some changes made to the scheme from July (more details about this are expected in due course).

-The only criteria to qualify for the Scheme are:
+The criteria to qualify for the Scheme are:

-- The employees are not provided with work
+- The business has employees who are not provided with work for a minimum of three weeks

 If the outcome of the matter may result in the dismissal of an employee (including a dismissal on the grounds of redundancy), you should ensure you seek advice at all relevant stages of the procedure and, as a minimum, prior to effecting any dismissal.